 The President's Office

-The President's Office provides leadership, vision, and support to make Southern Adventist University an exceptional place of spiritual and academic growth for students; a safe place for parents to entrust their children; a great place to work for employees; an alma mater to be proud of for alumni; an institution of distinction for the Seventh-day Adventist Church; and, ultimately, a place of opportunity to connect all on campus with mission, service, and their calling...
+The President's Office provides leadership, vision, and support to make Southern Adventist University an exceptional place of spiritual and academic growth for students as well as a safe place for parents to entrust their children, a great place for employees to work, an alma mater for alumni to be proud of, an institution of distinction for the Seventh-day Adventist Church, and ultimately a place of opportunity to connect all on campus with mission, service, and their calling.

 About David Smith